shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 # Writing the smart contract

-Create a new directory called `contracts` inside `vendingMachine` directory, and create a file inside it called `VendingMachine.sol`.
+Create a new directory called `contracts` inside the `vendingMachine` directory, then create a file inside the `contracts` directory called `VendingMachine.sol`.

-Paste the below solidity code into that file.
+Paste this Solidity code into that file:

 ```javascript
 // SPDX-License-Identifier: MIT